 Developing the ability to communicate in a clear, organized and effective way is a central goal of a liberal arts education — and a prerequisite for a successful career.
 That’s why we established centers for writing and speaking.

 The First Deadly Sin

 Passive voice produces a sentence in which the subject receives an action.
 In contrast, active voice produces a sentence in which the subject performs an action.
-Passive voice often produces unclear, wordy sentences, whereas active voice produces generally clearer, more concise sentences.
+Passive voice often creates unclear, less direct, wordy sentences, whereas active voice creates clearer, more concise sentences.

-It is the combination of these two elements that makes the argument weak.
+- Example: It is the combination of these two elements that makes the argument weak.

-The combination of these two elements weakens the argument.
+REVISED: The combination of these two elements weakens the argument.